knative/docs/docs/getting-started/quickstart-install.md

 ## Next steps

-Now that you have installed Knative, you can learn how to deploy your first Knative.
-Service in the next topic in this tutorial.
+Now that you have installed Knative, you can learn how to deploy your first Knative Service in the next topic in this tutorial.